S100 Computers

 These commands are processed by the ESP32 and send/receive sector data to the S100 bus over two parallel ports.

-The two ports are completely configurable to any 8 or 16 bit port number wit two dip switches.
-The default ports are 80H and 81H.
+The two ports are completely configurable to any 8 or 16 bit port number with two dip switches.
+The default ports are status

-The ESP32 modules we will use need to have plenty of GPIO pins since we need two parallel ports and status lines to the S100 bus.
+The ESP32 modules we will use need to have plenty of GPIO pins since we need two parallel ports and status lines to and from the S100 bus.

 ESP32-S3